 Chen, who turns senior next year, isn’t really a standout on any event in the traditional sense, but she’s an incredibly balanced all-arounder with vast potential on bars and beam, and now that she has a Yurchenko double on vault, her all-around scores are going to be strong enough to allow her to contend in hugely difficult fields.

-The other Chinese junior here will be Li Qi, this year’s Asian Junior Championships beam champion who also excels on floor, where she has a hilarious NCAA-style routine that fans absolutely adore.
+The other Chinese junior here will be Li Qi, this year’s Asian Junior Championships beam gold medalist who also excels on floor, where she has a hilarious NCAA-style routine that fans absolutely adore.
 On beam, Li has tons of tricky and awesome connections, like a front aerial to split jump to Onodi to stag jump and a side aerial to straddle jump to back handspring, so if she hits in Japan, look for her to be a medal favorite.

 There are also the Russian gymnasts Angelina Simakova and Viktoria Gorbatova to think about.
 Simakova has been injured this year, causing her to miss out on the European Youth Olympic Festival, but when healthy she’s probably the strongest junior in Russia at the moment, and Gorbatova is immensely talented on bars and beam, finishing on the podium on both events at junior nationals this year.